noahehall/theBookOfNoah/linux/docker/docker_new.md

     - thus DO NOT share the host PID namespace unless you know wtf your doing
     - when sharing PID namespaces
       - containers are able to determine what other processing are running inside the namespace
-      - their will be collisions if programs utlize the same resources
+      - there will be collisions if programs utlize the same resources
         - two programs binding to the same port
         - two programs using the same dir/file location
         - two programs use different versions of some globally installed library
         - two programs use the same PID file
         - a second program installed modified an env var that another program uses

 # architecture